andrewt0301/hse-acos-course/docs/part1ca/09_Pipeline/lecture.md

 * Discuss pipeline stages and possible hazards
 * Discuss ways to avoid hazards and to minimize their negative effects
 * Practice detecting hazads in fragments of code (discuss ways to overcome them)
-* Use the Ripes RISC-V simularor to illustate how a RISC-V pipeline works and how ii handles hazards.
+* Use the Ripes RISC-V simularor to illustate how a RISC-V pipeline works and how it handles hazards.

 ## Homework